 Ensure that all items meeting the definition of sensitive minor equipment are entered in the university's equipment inventory records in IRIS.
-[Policy FI0600] Complete an Equipment Acquisition Report (Form T-66) to provide asset information for the equipment and submit it to the Controller's Office (or appropriate campus office).
+[Policy FI0600] Complete an Equipment Acquisition Report (Form T-66) to provide asset information for the equipment and submit it to the Controller's Office (or appropriate campus office) or submit it through IRIS transaction code AS01 and e-mail the asset number to equipmentory@utk.edu.

-When a university procurement card is used to purchase an item costing between \$1,500 and \$4,999.99 that is classified as sensitive minor equipment according to Policy Fl0600, 2, is an asset record created?
-[Policy Fl0530, 8]
+When a university procurement card is used to purchase an item costing between \$1,500 and \$4,999.99 that is classified as sensitive minor equipment according to Policy FI0600, 2, is an asset record created?
+[Policy FI0530, 20]

-Adequate records are not maintained on items vulnerable to theft in accordance with Policy FI0530, 8 and Policy FI0600.
+Adequate records are not maintained on items vulnerable to theft in accordance with Policy FI0530, 20 and Policy FI0600.
 The department may not have adequate oversight and control of these vulnerable items.

 Ensure that an asset record is created for all items purchased with a procurement card that meet the definition of sensitive minor equipment.
-[Policy FI0600, 2 and Policy FI0530, 8] For instructions on recording an asset on a procurement card document, see the IRIS online tutorial: https://acctspayable.tennessee.edu/training/record-an-asset-on-a-procurement-card.
+[Policy FI0600, 2 and Policy FI0530, 20] For instructions on recording an asset on a procurement card document, see the IRIS Help.

-When a university procurement card is used to purchase an item costing between \$1,500 and \$4,999.99 that is classified as sensitive minor equipment according to Policy Fl0600, 2, is the asset number recorded on the appropriate line of the statement during the procurement card statement reconciliation process to link it to the transaction?
+When a university procurement card is used to purchase an item costing between \$1,500 and \$4,999.99 that is classified as sensitive minor equipment according to Policy FI0600, 2, is the asset number recorded on the appropriate line of the statement during the procurement card statement reconciliation process to link it to the transaction?